HillJustin/HillJustin.github.io/_includes/courses.md

-Click the hyperlinks to visit pages dedicated to each course.
+Click the links below to visit dedicated pages for each course.
+Each page compiles the relevant podcast lectures into their respective curricula.

 * [PHIL 1301: Introduction to Philosophy](/teaching/phil-1301/)